Retained margin (Category M)

 - As prices have to be set in advance, estimated volumes are used which may differ from actual volumes.
 However, the built in correction mechanism ensures that the quarterly adjustments account for any over or under recovery in practice.

 - It is closely monitored by PSNC to ensure that the scheme operates correctly and to identify anomalies.
-Regular feedback meetings are held with the DH.
+Regular feedback meetings are held with the DHSC.

 PSNC puts considerable resources into monitoring all elements of funding, including Category M.